Kishore007raj/App_project/README.md

 streamlit run \app.py
 ```

-5. Once completed, the generated password or passphrase will be displayed in the screen.
+5. Once completed, the generated password or passphrase will be displayed on screen.

 ## Acknowledgments